doughtnerd/TheDailyGrindGame/README.md

 Was previously released on Android via the Google Play Store (https://play.google.com/store/apps/details?id=com.ChrisCarlson.TheDailyGrind) but is no longer maintained.

 Developed in a two-week time period using Unity3D.
+Character art created by Chris Carlson.
-All art & engineering created by myself.
+Engineering & Gameplay Systems created by Chris Carlson.